 Jacobs lost a narrow decision to unbeaten power-puncher Gennady Golovkin in March 2017, a championship fight that opened the eyes of many in the boxing world to just how skillful Jacobs is.

 Golovkin dropped Jacobs in the fourth round, but GGG’s vaunted power never fully materialized as Jacobs kept him off balance by switching between southpaw and orthodox stances, ending the champion’s 23-fight stoppage streak that had spanned nine years.

 "After the knockdown, I told him he'd have to kill me," Jacobs said.
 "When I got up, I thought, 'This is all he has?'
 There were many times during the fight I went toe-to-toe because I knew I could.
 I got back up, and I thought I won the fight."

 Another Title Shot Vs A Stablemate

-Having rebounded with consecutive unanimous decision victories over previously unbeaten fighters in Luis Arias and Maciej Sulecki in November 2017 and April 2018, Jacobs finds himself in line for another 160-pound world title shot against unbeaten Ukrainian contender Sergiy Derevyanchenkoon on October 27, 2018 at the Hulu Theater at Madison Square Garden in New York.
-Jacobs knows Derevyanchenko quite well, as they share trainer Andre Rozier and have sparred for years—but Jacobs said they will put their friendship on hold when they step inside the ring with the vacant IBF title on the line.
+Having rebounded with consecutive unanimous decision victories over previously unbeaten fighters in Luis Arias and Maciej Sulecki in November 2017 and April 2018, Jacobs continued to add to his already impressive resume, winning a 12-round split decision over previously-unbeaten Ukrainian contender Sergiy Derevyanchenkoon at the Hulu Theater at Madison Square Garden in New York.

 “They told me I would never box or walk again.
 I proved everyone wrong.”